syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-assembly-application.md

 # View PDF files using PDF Viewer Component in the Blazor WASM app

-In this section, we'll guide you through the process of adding Syncfusion®'s Blazor PDF Viewer component to your Blazor WebAssembly (WASM) app.
+In this section, we'll guide you through the process of adding Syncfusion&reg; Blazor PDF Viewer component to your Blazor WebAssembly (WASM) app.
 We'll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our [GitHub repository](https://github.com/SyncfusionExamples/blazor-pdf-viewer-examples/tree/master/Getting%20Started/Client-side%20application).

 ## Prerequisites